-Back in February of 2017, Di mentioned that tickets had gone on sale for a tour that he was doing with Alfie Boe.
-The two men have worked together on a couple of albums and a previous tour, I’m given to understand, and I’m enough of a fan of good music to be open to listening to any sort of music, even if it is for the first time.
-Alfie Boe’s style I know slightly from his time in Les Miserable – which I know Michael Ball also featured in, although I know less of his work.
+Back in February of 2017, Di mentioned that tickets had gone on sale for the Ball-Boe tour.
+The two men have worked together on a couple of albums and a previous tour, I’m given to understand, and I’m enough of a fan of good music to be open to listening to any style, even if it is for the first time.
+Alfie Boe I know slightly from his time in Les Miserable – which Michael Ball also appeaed in, although I know less of his work.
 That is entirely my failing.

-They had dates booked all over the country, but we decided to go for the London date – 14th December 2017 – as it’s a city we know well and both enjoy spending time in, and neither of us had ever actually been into the O2 arena itself where the two men were performing.
-Ironically, we’ve walked over the O2 on a challenge and perused the periphery, but never been inside the very centre.
+They had dates booked all over the country, but we decided to go for the London date – 14th December 2017 – as it’s a city we know well, enjoy spending time in, and neither of us had ever actually been into the O2 arena itself where the two men were performing.
+Ironically, we’ve walked over the O2 on a challenge and perused the periphery, but never been inside the epi-centre.

-After a very busy year for both of us, Di and I got together and quickly put together a plan of action for the weekend.
-As the concert was on a Thursday night, we decided to stay up in London a couple of days after the concert to make the most of the weekend (I’m actually writing this in my hotel room on the Friday morning), and worked out our Thursday to allow us to explore Greenwich in a bit more detail, as it’s an area of London easily (and woefully) neglected in terms of promotion sometimes.
+After a very busy year, Di and I got together and put together a plan of action for the weekend.
+As the concert was on a Thursday night, we decided to stay up in London a couple of days afterwards to make the most of the weekend, and worked out our Thursday to allow us to explore Greenwich in a bit more detail, as it’s an area of London easily (and woefully) neglected in terms of promotion.

-After a brief exploration of the Christmas Market there (now there was a perfect example of something that was over-marketed if ever I’ve seen something) and the Greenwich Market (lovely but over-priced; there was a child’s author there selling her picture book, which I would have purchased in solidarity and support – and because it looked good – but there’s no way I’m paying £12 for a picture book), we stopped at Bill’s Restaurant for a sport of dinner.
+After a brief exploration of the Christmas Market there (a perfect example of something that was over-marketed and utterly pointless) and the Greenwich Market (lovely but over-priced; there was a child’s author there selling her picture book, which I would have purchased in solidarity and support – and because it looked good – but there’s no way I’m paying £12 for a picture book), we stopped at Bill’s Restaurant for a sport of dinner.
 Now that was good; I had a halloumi burger and chips – one of the nicest halloumi burgers I’ve ever had – and Di had macaroni cheese, which by all reports was very good as well.
 The service was also rather lovely, which most certainly helps, so I’ll definitely be going back there at some point.

 My word, what a venue; the main arena can comfortably hold 20,000 people and change (there is definitely room for additional seating if the owners ever wanted to really cram people in, and I hope they don’t, as it felt comfortable despite the size of the thing), and that’s just one part of the entire construction.
 It has a cinema, untold restaurants where you could eat every day for a month and more and not have to repeat one, and a smaller arena that holds a mere, trifling 2,000 people for more intimate gigs.
 What rather astounded me was the amount of building work going on inside and around the O2; I’d be fascinated to know precisely what is being done to enhance and increase the site.
 I’ll definitely be keeping an eye on that development.

 They certainly had their eye on the commercial front; well, they are entirely a commercial organisation after all.
-I can’t begrudge them that, but one figure I’m aware of is £7.50 for two packs of crisps and a small bottle of water.
-This is breathtakingly expensive, made much worse by the fact that you’re not allowed to bring refreshments of any description into the inner venue.
+I can’t begrudge them that, but £7.50 for two packs of crisps and a small bottle of water is extortionate.
+It’s made worse by the fact that you’re not allowed to bring your own refreshments into the inner venue.
 That’s just madness, except you live entirely in a commercialised world where it makes entirely logical sense to shut off all pipelines aside from anyone other than you.
 I’m not saying that I agree with that, as that logic is flawed – many people will actively resist paying those prices and so would prefer to just go without rather than consume something so expensive – and irrational.
 Still, I actively dislike that ruling, and so do plenty of others; in fact, I saw a few people having smuggled in food and drink via the linings in their jacket. so there are always opportunities to get around stupid rules.